rhdunn/xquery-intellij-plugin/docs/EXPath XPath NG Implementation Report.md

 the current location in the PSI tree and walk the tree in reverse looking for the relevant static context information.

-## Inspections
+## Error Conditions

-The plugin implements inspections for various error conditions defined in the XPath/XQuery specifications.
-These use the IntelliJ inspection framework to traverse the PSI tree and report any errors that are found.
+The IntelliJ IDE provides an inspection API that allows a plugin to run checks that a user has enabled on the code by traversing the PSI tree and reporting on any errors and warnings identified.

+The plugin uses the inspection API to implement various XPath and XQuery error conditions that it can check statically such as `XPST0017` (unknown function name, or incorrect arity) and `XQST0118` (direct element constructors with a mismatched open and close tag name).